mohammadzainabbas/DeM/README.md

 There are two types of decision models in the literature:

 1. Deterministic models
-2.
+2. Probabilistic models

-The purpose of this course is to study different ways to model a decision model.
+The purpose of this course is to study different ways to model a _deterministic_ decision model.

 <a id="main-topics" />